gcallah/BookReviews/gray.md

 "sex workers" (105)

+Gray begins a chapter called "Mortal gods" by noting:

+"Liberalism was a creation of Western monotheism and liberal freedoms part of the civilization that monotheism engendered.
+Twenty-first-century liberals reject this civilization, while continuing to assert the universal authority of a hollowed-out version of its values.
+In this hyper-liberal vision all societies are destined to undergo the deconstruction that is underway in the West."
+(109)

+Passages like this show Gray at his best, as a sharp critic of contemporary, thoughtlessly assumed verities.

-"populism… has no clear meaning, but it is used by liberals to refer to political blowback against the social disruption produced by their own policies."
+"populism... has no clear meaning, but it is used by liberals to refer to political blowback against the social disruption produced by their own policies."
 (133)